flancian/garden/daily.md

     - I have recently gotten back into [[cycling]] and that makes me happy as well.
 - Find and allocate time to continue my meditation practice.
   - Write down the time now.
 Default: one hour after starting on this daily routine.
   - Update (2024): this has now been a core part of my daily routine for long enough that I can call this done.
+I usually meditate in the mornings after my first coffee and before I leave for the office.
+When I don't do that because
 - #go https://edit.anagora.org/daily
 - Go over tasks: [[do]].
   - Nudge them lightly as I can towards a state that my future self will appreciate :)